 Read the Tuesday edition of Eric Siebert's VMworld 2010 diary.

 Despite my weakened state, I managed to deliver a great session to another fully packed room at VMworld 2010 on Wednesday morning.
+Afterwards, it was off to the VMworld bookstore for a signing of my new book with Simon Seagrave, Maximum vSphere.

 Later on that evening, it was off to a private vExpert party at the St. Regis Hotel with CTO Stephen Herrod and many of VMware's product managers and developers.
 It was great to talk with all those guys and my fellow vExperts in a relaxed social scene.
 Thanks to VMware's John Troyer for arranging the great event.